How to Install Chkrootkit on Ubuntu 24.04, 22.04, or 20.04

 • Comprehensive Scanning Capabilities: Detects numerous known rootkits, worms, and trojans.

-• User-Friendly Interface: Ensures ease of use for both novices and experts in cybersecurity.
+• User-Friendly Interface: Ensures ease of use for novices and cybersecurity experts.

 • Regular Updates: Keeps pace with the evolving landscape of cyber threats through frequent database updates.